tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 6.5.3 Checklist for Implementing an Amendment Test (non-normative)

 1. **Setup for Consistency**
    - Implement utility functions or methods to evaluate `bdqval:Empty` and `bdqval:NotEmpty` consistently.
-See: [2.2 The Concept of EMPTY in the BDQ Standard”](#22-the-concept-of-empty-in-the-bdq-standard-normative).
+See: [2.2 The Concept of EMPTY in the BDQ Standard](#22-the-concept-of-empty-in-the-bdq-standard-normative).
    - Define a standard `Response` object or structure with `Response.status`, `Response.result`, and `Response.comment` properties, and use that object or structure for the output from Test implementations.
 See: [Section 4.1 Structure of Response (normative)](../../guide/bdqtest/index.md#41-structure-of-response-normative) in the [BDQ Tests Guide](../../guide/bdqtest/index.md).

 1. **Confirm the required inputs and intended outputs**
    - Identify the `Information Elements` `Acted Upon` and `Consulted` named in the `Specification` (the value of `bdqffdq:hasExpectedResponse`).
    - Identify any `Parameters` and their default values (from `bdqffdq:hasAuthoritiesDefaults` and/or `bdqffdq:hasArgument` / `bdqffdq:Argument`).
-   - Identify which `Information Elements` may appear as keys in the `Response.result` payload when the result is an amendment proposal (some `Amendment` Tests propose changes to more than one `Information Element`).
+   - Identify which `Information Elements` may appear as keys in the `Response.result` payload when the result is an amendment proposal.
+Some `Amendment` Tests propose changes to more than one `Information Element`.

 1. **Expose a stable callable API**
    - Implement the Test as a callable unit (function/method) whose inputs correspond to the `Information Elements` and any supported `Parameters`.